nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 machine checks that in both directions: given the three conditions, it builds the verifier.

 Why three and not four?
-Because there are three things in the picture: the claim, the checker, and the record's growth.
+Because there are three things in the picture: the record, the checker, and the record's growth.
 Each condition is one of them failing, and there is no fourth part to fail.
-That is why the count is a theorem and not a taxonomy someone liked.
+The count is a theorem because the split is proved over every claim there is; the three parts are why it comes out at three.

 "Latest" fails the third condition, and that one fact is why every transparency log in production had to grow a liveness layer, a layer